GregWoods/gregwoods.github.io/_posts/2020-03-29-how-to-learn-embedded-rust-on-the-stm32f103-blue-pill.md

 They lie!

 Or at least, they are written by experienced embedded developers who are simply transitioning to Rust.

-Coming from Arduino, you are used to the ease of: downloading the IDE, changing the board type, copy-pasting some demo code, change the odd pin assignment, compile and upload.
-Done!
+As an Arduino developer, you are familiar with:

+* downloading the IDE
+* changing the board type
+* copy-pasting some demo code
+* change the odd pin assignment
+* compile and upload
+* Done!

-# This is not Arduino
+# This is _not_ Arduino

 Instead you are now faced with: